keithballinger/dialectica/.conductor/plan.md

 Status legend: [ ] not started · [~] in progress · [x] done

 ## Vision
-Build a Python CLI that orchestrates GPT5, Gemini 2.5 Pro, and Grok4 to invent a novel, testable scientific theory under specified constraints, and iteratively draft a short paper in Markdown until consensus of “publishable with minor revisions.”
+Build a Python CLI that orchestrates GPT5, Gemini 2.5 Pro, and Grok4 to invent a novel, testable scientific theory under specified constraints, and iteratively draft a short paper in Markdown until all models judge “Publish.”
 All artifacts are saved under `./runs/<timestamp>/` as Markdown.

 ## Phases